kubernetes/kops/docs/install.md

 pip install awscli
 ```

-You can also grab the tool with homebrew, although this is not officially supported.
+You can also grab the tool with homebrew, although this is not officially supported by AWS.

 ```bash
 brew update && brew install awscli